OWEN SOWERWINE VOLUNTEER MONITORING PROGRAM

 A weekend visit is best, since weekends are busier times at Owen Sowerwine, but this is not required.
 A full monitoring visit usually takes about 2 to 2½ hours.

 To volunteer for a Monitoring Period, or to get more information, please contact Linda Winnie.

 OPTION 2.
 Send us feedback whenever you visit Owen Sowerwine.

 Whenever you go to Owen Sowerwine – whether for just a short time to walk on the trails, or for a few hours of birding, take a Monitoring Form with you.
-Indicate on the Form what parts of Owen Sowerwine you visited, and what you saw there, and then send it off to Rick.
+Indicate on the Form what parts of Owen Sowerwine you visited, and what you saw there, and then send it off to Kay.

 Even without a form, you can provide helpful information.
 If you forget to take a Form on your visit to OSNA but see something of interest, just contact Linda Winnie.